deep-learning-for-humans/tosdr-ml/README.md

 # ToS;DR-ML
-*Machine Learning for Terms of Service*
+*Deep Learning for Terms of Service*

 Do you really read the terms of service presented by various services on the internet?
 Or do you just scroll to the bottom and click **"I Agree"**?